secretstartups/handbook/team/structure/working-groups/cross-functional-prioritization/index.html.md

 - [x] Quality leads are providing their bug priorities to PM [Issue](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/13304)
 - [x] The quad stable counterparts (PM, Development EM, Quality Engineering Manager, UX Design Manager) collaborate to determine which issues which will be planned for which milestone [Issue](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/13304)
 - [x] Automation exists to streamline the process.
 [Issue](https://gitlab.com/gitlab-com/quality/engineering-productivity/-/issues/5) [Issue](https://gitlab.com/gitlab-com/quality/engineering-productivity/-/issues/6)
-- [ ] Framework for autoscheduling, initial iterations of S1/S2 scheduling are merged, and we've documented a process for expanding the automation to more groups and severities over time. [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/368641)
+- [ ] Framework for autoscheduling initial iterations of S1/S2 bugs is merged, and we've documented a process for expanding the automation to more groups and severities over time. [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/368641)

 The below criteria will be marked as complete when we close the working group, as we will be doing this iteratively until then.